God’s Ancient Boundaries

 Many people reason that because you can’t see moral boundaries, they don’t really exist.
 Or they must be completely human in origin.
 The fact that there are no immediate consequences to crossing a moral boundary encourages shallow and careless souls to cross it again and again.

 Although some of our civil laws still reflect elements of God’s law, most people no longer think moral standards come strictly from God.
 They see them as moveable.
-But when people move God’s boundaries, they end up hurting themselves and others:
+But when people move God’s boundaries, they end up hurting and stealing from others:

 There are those who move boundary stones—they pasture flocks they have stolen.
 They drive away the orphan’s donkey and take the widow’s ox in pledge.
 They thrust the needy from the path and force all the poor of the land into hiding.
 (Job 24:2-4)